pathtofile/etw_watcher/README.md

 Use GitHub Actions to automatically create commit diffs.

 # Overview
-This is designed to comapre the output of a command as Windows is updated from version to version.
+This is designed to compare the output of a command as Windows is updated from version to version.
-It is setup to launch a GitHub Action either:
+It is set up to launch a GitHub Action either:
  - Every Day at midnight
  - If any new commits happen on the `main` branch

-This action will execute the `run.ps1` scritp, then add any files that were added or changed in the `output` folder, before adding a new commit with the Windows Version as the commit message.
+This action will execute the `run.ps1` script, then add any files that were added or changed in the `output` folder, before adding a new commit with the Windows Version as the commit message.
 If there are no changes, there is no new commit.

 As such, when the Windows runner is updated, you can use the GitHub UI or other git tool to see the changes between versions.

 # Setup:
 ## 1. Clone this repository

-## 2. Setup Github Action Runner
+## 2. Setup GitHub Action Runner
 Setup private GitHub Action runner.
 If using the automatic free-tier runner, please read the [FAQ](#FAQ) Section below first, before continuing.